ElAwbery/Python-Practice/README.md

 Most of these exercises and drills are taken from sources I've found online.
 There is a link to the source at the top of most files.
 My solutions are not always the same as those given online, sometimes I provide a more efficient solution or one that is better in some way.
 Other times the sample solution was clearly better than my own.
 I usually add comments to explain multiple solution versions.

+If a file does not contain a reference to a source, then it is likely the problems are my own versions of well known test sets.

 w3resource provided me with most of the practice I was looking for: https://www.w3resource.com/python-exercises/